 You may wonder what to do when your baby wakes at night.
 If it is a normal time for your baby to need a feed, then you absolutely feed them.
 However, if your baby should not require a feed or other interventions (like a diaper change) then it can be a good idea to delay going in for a few minutes, to give them an opportunity to fall back to sleep.
-Much like falling asleep at the beginning of the night, returning to sleep at normal brief awakenings is a learnt skill.
+Much like falling asleep at the beginning of the night, returning to sleep at normal brief awakenings is a learned skill.

 Bedtime routines and a strong sleep schedule also help when teaching self-soothing skills.
 Bedtime routines that are done consistently every night (and abbreviated for nap time) provide a cue to your baby that sleep time is coming, which prepares their brain for sleep.
 Strong age-appropriate sleep schedules also help.
 If your baby is going to bed at the wrong time or too late then they will have a harder time falling asleep when you attempt to put them down drowsy but awake.

-When your baby is around 3 or 4 months old their sleep becomes more adult like.
+When your baby is around 3 or 4 months old their sleep becomes more adult-like.
 This is why we talk about it being okay to start sleep training at 4 months adjusted age.
 If your baby has yet to develop self-soothing skills this is when you can look at starting sleep training to help teach those skills.
-There are different methods that you can chose from, based on what you feel is the best choice for your family.
-You can head over to my Facebook Sleep Community to download your copy of the most common sleep training methods.
+There are different methods that you can choose from, based on what you feel is the best choice for your family.

 If your baby seems to always need a breastfeed to fall asleep and you are looking to teach your baby to self-soothe to sleep without this sleep association, one thing that you can do is get the non- breastfeeding partner to be the one putting your baby down to sleep (when possible).
 This can help break that connection between feeding and falling to sleep, especially when your baby can’t smell the breast milk.